modelica/ModelicaConference2021/proceedings/authors/QamarAlfalouji.md

 <td><pre>
 @InProceedings{modelica.org:Falay:2021,
-  title = {Coupling physical and machine learning models: case study of a single-family house}, author = {Basak Falay and Sandra Wilfling and Qamar Alfalouji and Johannes Exenberger and Thomas Schranz and Christian Møldrup Legaard and Ingo Leusbrock and Gerald Schweiger}, pages = {335--341}, doi = {10.3384/ecp21181335}, booktitle = {Proceedings of the 14th International Modelica Conference},
+  title = {Coupling physical and machine learning models: case study of a single-family house}, author = {Basak Falay and Sandra Wilfling and Qamar Alfalouji and Johannes Exenberger and Thomas Schranz and Christian M{\o}ldrup Legaard and Ingo Leusbrock and Gerald Schweiger}, pages = {335--341}, doi = {10.3384/ecp21181335}, booktitle = {Proceedings of the 14th International Modelica Conference},